Swim England Members

 Fuel for the work required

-With less time in the pool, you won’t need quite as much fuel as you do during full training blocks, but that doesn’t mean food should be restricted.
+With less time in the pool, you won’t need quite as much fuel as you do during full activity, but that doesn’t mean food should be restricted.

 Think of it like this – the engine might be running a bit slower, but it still needs quality fuel.